open/close all folders

-On Hutta, one of your bounty runs is to capture a Republic scientist that your rival kidnapped in order to lure that rival into a trap.
+- On Hutta, one of your bounty runs is to capture a Republic scientist that your rival kidnapped in order to lure that rival into a trap.
 Well, you manage to nab your quarry and lie in ambush for the goon.
 After killing your rival to get the token you need to join the hunt, the scientist is scared out of her mind. she does have a price on her head, after all.
 Choosing to let her go, Mako hands the lady a holdout blaster and gives her directions on the safest way to the spaceport.
 Seeing as you and Mako barely have two credits to rub together at this point, it's an Honor Before Reason gesture, but the scientist sends back a letter of gratitude with some credits, relieved that there is some shred of decency left in a Wretched Hive like Hutta.
-This Hunter has been a light-sided, closeted Republic supporter since.

 Imperial Agent Storyline

-Later on, the female agent can suggest becoming a Joiner as well.
-Vector's reponse is beyond sweet.
+- Later on, the female agent can suggest becoming a Joiner as well.
+Vector's response is beyond sweet.

 Vector: It would mean giving up everything you are, everything you wish to become.
 We have no desire to see you do that.
 We love you.
 Will you marry us?

 - Vector really does have quite a few heartwarming lines in the romance storyline, in his own Killik-y way: